Arm-Examples/Blinky_Ensemble_E8/README.md

-# Blinky M55_HE Project
+# Blinky Ensemble E8 Project

-The **Blinky M55_HE** project is a simple example project that helps you checking basic tools and hardware setup.
+This **Blinky** project is a simple example that helps you checking basic tools and hardware setup.

 ## Project Structure